GAIB20/tugas-besar-logika-komputasional-2022-letsgetrich-x/README.md

 2. navigate to `src` folder and run `main.pl` file

-3. Run main.pk with the argument below
+3. Run main.pl with the argument below

 ```
 $ startGame.